aniketshukla1/aniketshukla1/README.md

 # 💫 About Me:
-Hi there! 👋 I’m a Staff Software Engineer at Synopsys with expertise in Full-Stack Development, system design, and data structures and algorithms.
+Hi there! 👋 I’m a Staff Software Engineer at Synopsys Inc. with expertise in Full-Stack Development, system design, and data structures and algorithms.
 I enjoy building scalable websites and systems that solve real-world problems.

 ## 🌐 Socials: